macromuseum/macromuseum.github.io/_posts/2017-09-18-data-science-for-ecologists.md

 *Disclaimer: These are my opinions, and my interpretation of what I saw and heard during the conference.
 Some of this came from the talks and my general impressions, other information came from discussions I had with people during the breaks.
 Apologies to data scientists if you feel I have misrepresented any of your opinions and/or misinterpreted what you were saying.
 Also I feel like there is quite a lot of disagreement about some of this, so again apologies if you feel my interpretation is incorrect.*

-## R we imposters?
+## R we impostors?
-I started the EARL meeting feeling very intimidated and full of imposter syndrome.
+I started the EARL meeting feeling very intimidated and full of impostor syndrome.
 People I chatted to in the breaks seemed confused as to why I was there, and I doubted whether my R skills were really up to the meeting standard.
 However, as the meeting went on I realised that this wasn't the case at all.
 Most speakers were doing really similar things to what we do as biologists who use R a lot, especially those of us using other people's data, and/or needing to wrangle multiple datasets to make sense of a problem.
 Near the end I attended several talks on reproducibility where people were discussing the exact same problems, and the exact same solutions and workflows, that we have been using.
-And when people talked about statistics, I realsied that quantitative ecologists are way ahead here!
+And when people talked about statistics, I realised that quantitative ecologists are way ahead here!
 This led to me to realise that many of us **have the skills to be data scientists** we just need to know how to package them for non academic employers.

 ## What is data science?
 What do data scientists do?
 Who knows!
 There seems to be **a lot** of debate about what a data scientist really is, and how they differ from statisticians and data analysts.
 The [Venn diagram](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram) below gets thrown about a lot, but I'm not sure it really helps that much!
 It seems people (sort of) agree that data scientists "extract information from data".
 Not very specific.
 It also feels like a buzzword, and many "data scientists" rebel against the term for that reason.